Snowdtc/Chess_Clock1/index.md

 **Don't forget to replace the text below with the embedding for your milestone video.
 Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

-<iframe width="560" height="315" src="https://www.youtube.com/embed/CaCazFBhYKs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/3euiwd_tP4U?si=xuXW1swdLQO4Fplp" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-For your first milestone, describe what your project is and how you plan to build it.
-You can include:
-- An explanation about the different components of your project and how they will all integrate together
-- Technical progress you've made so far
-- Challenges you're facing and solving in your future milestones
-- What your plan is to complete your project
+In this project, I successfully integrated multiple hardware components and software functions to create a fully functional dual-timer system.
+The timers are controlled individually by buttons, each capable of incrementing its corresponding timer.
+This system was designed to enhance user interaction through a clear display and intuitive controls.
+One of the primary challenges was synchronizing the displays and ensuring responsive interactions with the buttons.
+Overcoming these challenges was crucial for my understanding of both hardware and Arduino programming, which deepened my skills in microcontroller environments and real-time system responses.
+This not only improved my technical capabilities but also enhanced my problem-solving skills, setting a strong foundation for future projects in embedded systems design.

 # Schematics
 Here's where you'll put images of your schematics.
 [Tinkercad](https://www.tinkercad.com/blog/official-guide-to-tinkercad-circuits) and [Fritzing](https://fritzing.org/learning/) are both great resoruces to create professional schematic diagrams, though BSE recommends Tinkercad becuase it can be done easily and for free in the browser.